The Future of Manufacturing: Mass Production Becomes Agile Processes

 These new methods will eventually affect all manufacturing industries, providing benefits for consumers and manufacturers alike: increased productivity, higher employment, stronger growth, product innovation, reduced waste, and more sustainable processes.
 Bringing manufacturing close to the customer reduces the environmental impact of long-distance shipping, packaging, and additional product handling.
 Having the means of production close to consumers will bring outsourced jobs back to the country.
 Digital information and automation will improve productivity.
 Consumers will have greater flexibility in design and customization without additional cost or increased lead time.
 Manufacturers will find greater agility in their processes alongside reduced shipping requirements, improved logistics, and lower overhead costs.

 This shift to local manufacturing makes it possible for Design Ready Controls and other manufacturers to adapt to changes in design and demand quickly and effectively.
 Production can be small in scale, with similar costs and lead time as mass production, yet still open to rapid customization.
-One item or one thousand, make specially to meet consumer demand, can be produced locally with reduced lead times.
+One item or one thousand, made specially to meet consumer demand, can be produced locally with reduced lead times.
 Geographically independent, decentralized manufacturing can flourish wherever customers are.
 By pursuing modern manufacturing practices, we are embracing the future…and creating it.